 We offer a range of community CBT supports to help women at all ages and stages address challenges of low mood, stress and/or all types of anxiety e.g. worry, panic, and low confidence.
-This support can include free 1-1 CBT with one of our trainees (only at certain times/locations), AND DAKtivist™ places on our community courses, e.g. for lone mums, or those in crisis pregnancies, we may be able to take an act-of-kindness pledge as part/full payment for a class.
+This support can include free 1-1 CBT with one of our trainees (only at certain times/locations), AND DAKtivist™ places on our community courses, e.g. for lone mums, or those in crisis pregnancies, we can take an act-of-kindness pledge as part/full payment for a class.
 Furthermore, the more paying attendees we have, the more DAKtivist™ places we can offer.

 We offer a growing range of supports to help young people with low mood and all types of anxiety incl worry, panic, phobias and OCD.
 For instance "Teen Stress Busters" is particularly suitable for school-going young people aged 14-18 years, and DAKtivist™ places may be available to lone parents for their children.
 1-1 CBT support however may be more suitable for young people with more complex needs.